 Easy Italian travel phrases

-Easy Italian travel phrases post will show you some basic Italian phrases you can use whenever you visit this magnificent country.
-We will also show you some links to a good and free online Italian course, which will help you immerse in a language in no time.
+This easy Italian travel phrases post will show you some basic Italian phrases you can use whenever you visit this magnificent country.
+We will also provide links to a good, free online Italian course that will help you immerse yourself in a language in no time.

 Short introduction

-If you’re planning to visit Italy, it’s a good idea to learn some keywords and sentences.
+Learning keywords and sentences is a good idea if you plan to visit Italy.
 After all, language is a big part of Italian culture, and you want to experience it all, are we right?

 You do not need to speak Italian to enjoy your time in Italy.
-However, knowing essential Italian words or being able to express simple sentences will go a long way to improve your stay.
+However, knowing essential Italian words or expressing simple sentences will improve your stay.

-Making an effort to understand and speak Italian on your trip is not simply a matter of respect – although we think this is very important too.
+Trying to understand and speak Italian on your trip is not simply a matter of respect – although we think this is very important, too.
 When you talk to people in their language, they appreciate it, and experiences open up to you that would not have been possible if you had been speaking English.

 Basics Italian phrases

-Note: We’ve delivered a phonetic pronunciation guide after the Italian translation for each word.
-We’ve provided some valuable resources at the end of this article.
+Note: We’ve provided a phonetic pronunciation guide after the Italian translation for each word and some valuable resources at the end of this article.

 • Yes – Si – See